ajharry69/Xently-UI/README.md

 2. [Xently Dialog](dialog/README.md): Android utility library to help create most types of (Alert) Dialog(s).

+## Demo
+Sample usage for the two libraries can be found in [app](app) directory

 ## License

 Xently UI is distributed under the terms of the Apache License (Version 2.0).
 See [license](LICENSE) for details.

 ## Contributing

 Please be sure to review Xently UI's [contributing guidelines](CONTRIBUTING.md) to learn how to help the project.